By visiting and using this website you agree that you are bound by these conditions. It is your responsibility to read though them.

 General principles for authors, disclosure and peer review

-UK Aviation News and The Aviation Media Company are committed to the highest standards of integrity and professional conduct.
-Authors have a duty to ensure that their work maintains the good name of UK Aviation News and The Aviation Media Company and that of the academic and research community.
+UK Aviation News are committed to the highest standards of integrity and professional conduct.
+Authors have a duty to ensure that their work maintains the good name of UK Aviation News and that of the academic and research community.

-UK Aviation News and The Aviation Media Company requires authors to disclose any potential conflict of interest.
+UK Aviation News requires authors to disclose any potential conflict of interest.
 A conflict exists where an individual’s interests diverge from their professional responsibilities such that an independent observer might reasonably conclude that the author has been unduly influenced by their own interest.

 Publication must include information on the sources of financial and in-kind support for the research and must reveal actual or potential conflicts of interest.